Combination Of Customized Widget And Designer

 3. Best Practices

-files separately according to "components", resulting in management confusion and even component operation errors when there are too many components.
+In past practices, we have found that most developers will upload the corresponding js and css files separately according to "components", resulting in management confusion and even component operation errors when there are too many components.
 For example:

 - Uploading js with the same component definition multiple times, resulting in conflicts between new and old versions.